Vomiting, Cyclic

 • Phase 1: Interepisodic phase:

-• Varying intensity of nausea, diaphoresis, abdominal pain
+• Varying intensity of nausea and abdominal pain

 • Phase 3: Emetic phase:

-• Intense nausea, vomiting, abdominal pain and lethargy up to 7 d
+• Intense vomiting, and abdominal pain and neurologic symptoms

 • Phase 4: Recovery phase:

-• Improvement of nausea and tolerance of PO intake
+• Improvement of nausea, tolerance of PO intake, and return to baseline

 Epidemiology

-• True incidence and prevalence in adult general population unknown due to limited data and research, but there is an increase in recognition of syndrome
+• True incidence and prevalence in adult general population unknown due to limited data and research

 Etiology